scil/MtHamlMore/README.md

 ```
 if no one of $position, $item2['type'], $item2['urgency'] or $item2['type'] is an array, you could add
 ``` 'reduce_runtime_array_tolerant'=>true,``` to 3rd argument of compilePhpMoreHaml.
-It will produce less urgly php code because array flatten is not needed in this case.
+Then array flatten is not needed in this case.

 code: MtHamlMore\NodeVisitor\PhpRenderer::returnJoinedValueForClassId